mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 ### Cosmos DB APIs
 - can support both relational / non-relational workloads & you can migrate PSQL, MongoDB & Apache Cassandra to it
 - when you create Cosmos DB, you select a db engine you want to use
+    - NOTE: *Second instance of MongoDB requires a second cosmos DB account* - you need a cosmos DB account for each one
+    - NOTE: API cannot be changed after account creation
-- **Cosmos DB for NoSQL**: MSFT native non-relational service - manages data in JSON doc format and allows SQL syntax to manage data
+- **Cosmos DB for NoSQL/CoreSQL**: MSFT native non-relational service
+    - manages data in JSON doc format and *allows SQL syntax to manage/query data*
     - fast, flexible dev with SQL & client libraries for .NET, javascript, python & java
+    - Structure:  Azure Cosmos DB Account >> Databases >> Containers >> Items
+        - Database ~ RDBMS schema
+        - Container ~ table - BUT it has you specify a *partition key*
+            - this is how cosmos DB get's its global distr by breaking up table across many machines all over - this tells you how to break the table apart
+        - Item ~ Rows - your key:document
 - **Cosmos DB for MongoDB**: popular OSS db which data is stored in Binary JSON (BSON)
     - great for migrating from MongoDB
     - can use MQL: compact, obj oriented syntax where devs use objects to call methods (dot operators like js `db.products.find({id: 123})`)
+    - split your data on multiple "shards" rather than partitions, and they use "collections" rather than containers
+    - Database >> Collection >> Document
 - **Cosmos DB for PSQL**: native PSQL globally distr db that auto shards data so you can build highly scalable apps
-    - as you grow - this automatically can scale up
+    - as you grow - this automatically can scale up, using Citus distributed tables
     - can even run as a relational dbms
 - **Cosmos DB for Table**: Work with Azure Table Storage using the key-value stores
-    - can enhance scalability & perf from a traditional table
+    - can enhance scalability & perf from a traditional table ==> using cosmosDB allows multi-region read/writes
+    - you can create a Table
+    - Entities are "rows" with a partition key & row key
 - **Cosmos DB for Apache Cassandra**: OSS db with column family struct where each row doesn't have to have the same cols
     - great for migrating apache cassandra over to azure
+    - they have a Keyspace >> Table >> Row
 - **Cosmos DB for Apache Gremlin**: data in a graph structure
     - entities are defined as vertices that form nodes in a connected graph
     - includes functions to operate on vertices & edges allowing you to CRUD graph data
+    - create a new Graph Database (~schema), and then create a "Graph" (~table) and then you can create nodes & relationships

+### Configuration & Cost of Cosmos DB
 - When creating Cosmos DB you need to pick between Provisioned Throughput or Serverless
 - **Provisioned Throughput**
     - this is your global traffic and guaranteed performance - best for sustained traffic requiring predictable perf
     - billing is done through Request Units (RUs) a throughput that you set (this is autoscalable)
-        - Billed per HOUR on the RUs you reserved, regardless of how many consumed
+    - Billed per HOUR on the RUs you reserved, regardless of how many consumed + Storage
     - NO limit of storage per container
+    - Multi-region support
 - **Serverless**
     - budget option for intermittent/unpredictable traffic that stays within normal bounds
     - runs db ops against containters so you don't dedicate provisioned capacity
     - ONLY runs in ONE region, has 1 TB limit of storage per container
+        - 50 GB storage limit per container
     - slower reads & writes
-        - *billed only on RUs consumed*
+    - *billed only on RUs consumed* + Storage
-- to enable globally distr users their own local replica of cosmost
+    - SINGLE REGION ONLY

+### Cosmos DB Consistency
+- Single-Digit ms response even with petabytes of data with Millions of Tx/s ==> immense horizontal scalability
+- Consistency Levels:
+    - Strong: (only applies to SINGLE region) linearized guarantee ~ serving requests concurrently
+        - *reads are guaranteed to return most recent committed version of an item*
+        - clients never see an uncommitteed or partial write
+    - Bounded Staleness: (single region write with data replicated to other regions)
+        - because of lag between regions, you pick a limit for data "staleness" either # of versions/updates behind for items or a Time interval that reads can lag behind the writes
+        - writes to the main will get throttled if the other regions are not within the "staleness" bounds
+    - Session Consistency: within a single client session, reads are guaranteed to honor the "read your writes" & "writes follows reads" guarantees
+        - assumes a single "writer" session or sharing that session token among a group of "writers"
+        - within a session - your writes/reads all line up
+        - writes replicated to a min of 3x in local region and asynch to the others
+    - Consistent Prefix: writes are replicated a min of 3x in the local region, with asynch to other regions
+        - updates made as one see eventual consistency - but maintain order
+    - Eventual Consistency: all data is asynch to other regions, but order is not guaranteed

+### Cosmos DB Partitioning
+- Each container is horizontally partitioned in an azure region
+- items in a container divided into logical partitions based on partition key, that then get grouped into physical partitions on infra
+- cosmosDB handles the logical/physical partitioning for you
+    - also ensures HA & Durability

 # Explore Data Analytics in Azure